bachelor112hpr/eShopOnContainers/hpr112script/README.md

 - After reboot, run the script deployAzure.ps1
 - This use the four scirpts Connect-to-Azure.ps1, createAks.ps1, create-ACR.ps1 and creatVM.ps1
-- You will be asked if you want to setup all three or just one or two of the services
+- Some configuration is required, and you will be asked if you want to setup all three or just one or two of the services

 ### Step 5

-- If you choosen to create a hosting VM you can now configure agents to run on this VM.
+- If you choosen to create a hosting VM you can now configure agents to run on this VM
 - Make sure you are logged in to the linuxVM

 #### Step 5.1